ChristianKuehnel/llvm-iwg/Discourse_research.md

 **TODO:** Do we need some machine-to-machine notifications?
 Is any service parsing the emails on the mailing list?

-**TODO:** Figure out who is posting to the [www-scripts mailing list](https://lists.llvm.org/cgi-bin/mailman/listinfo/www-scripts) and who uses that information.

 ## Reply to author only (privately)

 On the mailing list you have the opportunity to reply only to the sender of the